INRIX-rebecca-davey/python-ml-workshop/README.md

 If you haven't used Jupyter notebook before, do not fear as there are plenty of good tutorials out there.
 Here's a quick one that covers the basics: http://cs231n.github.io/ipython-tutorial/

 We'll also be using a wonderful package called 'pandas', which uses dataframes for neat handling of our data.
-If you haven't used it before, check out the pandas tutorial notebook 'pandas_tutorial.ipynb' to get a feel for the basic functions, as we'll be using it quite a lot.
+If you haven't used it before, check out the pandas tutorial notebook 'pandas_tutorial.ipynb' in the code folder to get a feel for the basic functions, as we'll be using it quite a lot.

 ## The dataset